Hundhammerfjellet Wind Farm

-Hundhammerfjellet Wind Farm is a wind farm located in Nærøysund, Norway.
+Hundhammerfjellet Wind Farm is a wind farm located in Nærøysund Municipality, Norway.
 It has 17 windmills with output between 1.66 to 3.5 MW, delivered from Norwegian manufacturer Scanwind (14 turbines, one more has been decommissioned), Vestas (one V66) and Enercon (one E-70 2.0 MW and one E-70 2.3 MW).
 The farm is owned by Nord-Trøndelag Elektrisitetsverk and has been completed in December 2009 with the installation of the ENERCON E-70 2.3 MW.